 Determine what kind of space your business needs.
 Do you need an extension to your business’s existing offices?
 Or perhaps you simply need a temporary coworking solution.

 Many office space providers offer tours of their location.
-Don’t just settle by going off images or 3D renders- you need to visit them in person to make a decision.
+Don’t just settle by going off photos, virtual tours, or 3D renderings- you need to visit them in person to make a decision.
 Can you see your business’s culture developing within the space?

 You may also spot something during your tour that wouldn’t have shown up on the webpage- a dilapidated corridor, or leaky pipes.
 In-person visits will also help you measure the specifications of each room, allowing you to determine whether you can move in existing furniture and infrastructure.

-Most importantly, touring a location with your team can really help you accurately envision how your business may operate within the environment.
+Most importantly, touring a location with your team can really help you accurately gauge the feel of the building’s community.
 There’s no point in having a large and spacious office that none of your team members feel connected to.